+1. Introduction

-1. Introduction.
-A sofic shift is a set of bi-infinite sequences which can be represented by some labeled directed graph, and is core to the study of constrained coding.
-Classic examples of sofic shifts are the shifts of finite type (SFT's), which arise commonly in the context of coding for data storage.
+A sofic shift is a set of bi-infinite sequences which can be represented by some labeled directed graph, and is core to the study of constrained coding (see, for example, [6]).
+A classic example of sofic shifts is the class of shifts of finite type (SFT's), which arise commonly in the context of coding for data storage devices, such as CD's and DVD's.